Amy Harris (dancer)

 Amy Harris (born 1983) is an Australian ballet dancer, principal artist with The Australian Ballet.

 Early life and training

 Harris was born in Ararat, Victoria.
-At the age of three, she started attending ballet, jazz and tap dancing class, and began ba Cecchetti training at the age of 10.
+At the age of three, she started attending ballet, jazz and tap dancing class, and began Cecchetti training at the age of 10.
 In 1999, at the age of 15, Harris relocated to Melbourne to train at The Australian Ballet School.